nspcast/htotw/content/posts/2012-08-08-episode-7-the-atheist-pig-puts-some-stank-on-it-with-mike-sieber.md

 ---
-title: Episode 7 – The Atheist Pig puts some STANK on it with Mike Sieber
+title: AN 7 – The Atheist Pig puts some STANK on it with Mike Sieber
 author: Dustin
 type: post
 date: 2012-08-09T04:33:37+00:00